 Option 2 - Use a lock screen to give select visitors access

-You can design a custom lock screen to serve as an Under Construction page that allows select visitors to access your site if they have your site-wide password.
+Design a custom lock screen to serve as an Under Construction page where select visitors can access your site if they have your site-wide password.
 Like a Cover Page, the lock screen features built-in tools for adding imagery, text, and branding.

 Here's an example of a lock screen used as an Under Construction page.
 It has a general message for most visitors and a password field.
 If a visitor correctly enters a password, they can see your site.